Bayern Munich defender Sule agrees free transfer move to Borussia Dortmund amid Chelsea & Newcastle links

 Mats Hummels, who returned to BVB from Bayern in 2019, has endured injury struggles of late, while there are suggestions that Manuel Akanji – who is working on terms until 2023 – may start to explore alternative options.

-Sule will be able to slot straight into the heart of Dortmund’s defence, while he is also capable of providing cover from Belgium international Thomas Meunier at right-back.
+Sule will be able to slot straight into the heart of Dortmund’s defence, while he is also capable of providing cover for Belgium international Thomas Meunier at right-back.